Griffith's Valuation, 1847-1864

 - Your relative may appear as an "Immediate Lessor".

-- However, many large land-holders delegated the leasing of their land through land-agents who handled the sub-letting of smaller plots, so you may find the agents' names repeated many times in this column.
+- Many large land-holders delegated the leasing of their land through land-agents who handled the sub-letting of smaller plots, so you may find that the repeated names are in fact these men.

 - Your relative may also have sub-let a small section of their leased land to others for subsistence purposes and you will generally find them listed as a tenant and then as a lessor immediately below.